wangpan8154/east-text-detection-with-mxnet/README.md

 # EAST: An Efficient and Accurate Scene Text Detector
+This is a mxnet version of [An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2) project

 ### Introduction
 This is a mxnet re-implementation of [EAST: An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2).